 Only your attorney can tell you for sure, as the government allows certain expenses, disallows certain expenses and sometimes, albeit rarely, makes exceptions in close cases.

-Contact our office to find out if bankruptcy is appropriate for you, and which chapter is best for your family
+Our offices are located in Melbourne and Cocoa, FL.
+Contact us today to find out if bankruptcy is appropriate for you, and which chapter is best for your family.